Skip to content

 Creating a Plugin Module

 Create a new file for the Python module in the plugins folder of your ACME CSE's working directory.
-That is the directory from which the CSE is started.
+This is the directory from which the CSE is started.

 For example, if your plugin is named HelloWorld, create a file named HelloWorld.py in the plugins directory.